Ahmed-Madeh-Noah/fileCategorizer/README.md

 ___

-* This project aims to categorize files in a certain directory using user defined rules
+* This project aims to categorize files in a certain directory using some user defined rules
-* The categorized files can be given random names too
+* The categorized files can be given random names
 * The categorized files can be either moved or copied to the destination directory